reHackable/awesome-reMarkable/README.md

 - [rmWebUiTools](https://github.com/LinusCDE/rmWebUiTools) - View a file tree, see statistics and export/backup all files with some simple scripts utilizing the web ui.
 - [send_by_rmapi](https://github.com/LisaGlaser/send_by_rmapi) - A Calibre plugin to send books to your reMarkable, making use of rmapi.
 - [RemarkableLamyEraser](https://github.com/isaacwisdom/RemarkableLamyEraser/) - Supports Lamy Al Star stylus button to erase or undo for reMarkable tablets.
+- [rm2anki](https://github.com/stelzch/rm2anki) - Template and program to convert a reMarkable notebook into an Anki card deck.

 ## Screen Sharing/Streaming